 I welcome your input on this site and would love to hear about resources you know of that support these goals.

-My early teaching career was spent working with college students who had been unsuccessful in high school math.
+My early teaching career was spent working with college students who had struggled in high school math.
 I learned from this experience that when students struggle with mathematics, it is usually due a lack of confidence and unrealistic beliefs about what math is and how we learn it.
 I discovered that virtually any student with the proper support, sufficient time, and some determination is able to achieve mathematical understanding.

 For twenty years or so, my professional life centered around teaching math to talented elementary and middle school students.
 I learned that in order to teach math well, I need first to understand how students are thinking and then to help them learn to think for themselves.